Erich Segal: Family

 Segal married Karen James in 1975 and subsequently settled in North West London; they had two daughters, Miranda and Francesca Segal.
 Francesca, born in 1980, is a freelance journalist, literary critic, and columnist.

 Death

 Segal, who suffered from Parkinson's disease, died of a heart attack on January 17, 2010, and was buried in London.
 In a eulogy delivered at his funeral, his daughter Francesca said, "That he fought to breathe, fought to live, every second of the last 30 years of illness with such mind-blowing obduracy, is a testament to the core of who he was – a blind obsessionality that saw him pursue his teaching, his writing, his running and my mother, with just the same tenacity.
 He was the most dogged man any of us will ever know."

+Love Story

+Segal attended Midwood High School in Brooklyn at the same time as Janet Sussman and future technology research pioneer Gideon Gartner.
+Segal and Gartner each became smitten with Sussman and each pursued her through and beyond their college years.
+In 1961 Sussman married Gartner, and as Segal told the Italian news magazine Oggi, it was his heartbreak over losing her that eventually led him to write Love Story.
+“That's why in the book, Jennifer dies: because for me she had died.”